polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 Working on the #sg_hackathon-orgnizrs hackathon along with @Hitoishi Das @Shivam Raisharma and @cibaca ,we early on reached 90 and we looking for more better version of us.... https://www.kaggle.com/spaics/hackathon-blossom-flower-classification

+#### Sarah
+* Chatted with the people in the dl-goodfellows channel about chapters 1 and 2
+* Rearranged the data I have on my active hard drive and my backup server to make room for my new projects.
+* Downloaded and built Android Studio

 ### Day 19: